sval4/Parallel-Face-Recovery-Recognition/README.md

 The second argument chooses which testing file for input (1 indicates training file with 1*360 images)

 The third argument chooses number of threads per block for CUDA

+How to run comments also present in face-serial.c, face-mpi.c, and face.c
 ## Test Cases:
 ### Sequential:
 - Train 1, Test 1